High-Fidelity Single-Qubit Gates for Two-Electron Spin Qubits in GaAs

 It turns out that the solutions are partly decoupled from quasistatic charge and hyperfine noise.
 This can be seen from the first-order derivatives of $U(\bveceps,\dbz)$ w.r.t \eps and \dbz that are about an order of magnitude smaller than for simple $x$-rotations.
 Another indicator is the gates' filter functions \cite{Martinis2003, Cywinksi2008,Biercuk2009,Biercuk2011a} which peak at finite frequencies around \SI{100}{MHz}, similar to dynamical decoupling techniques like Hahn-echo or CPMG.
-Moreover, the fidelity of the pulses presented here is comparable to the solutions of an explicit search for dynamically-corrected gates \cite{Khodjasteh2009, Khodjasteh2009a} with vanishing first-order derivatives of $U$, the results of which will be presented elsewhere.

 In an experiment it is likely that the functional form of \je and pulse edges will deviate from the ones used in the simulation.
 This will introduce systematic gate errors and also change the gates' sensitivity to noise.
 In panel (b) of \rfig{fig:bar} we consider only noise-related contributions to \IF and show that the noise properties of the gates are largely retained in spite of such deviations. $\IF_{\mr{worst}}$ denotes the worst outcome when $J_0$ and $\eps_0$ or $\tau_{\mr{rise}}$ are changed by $\pm \SI{20}{\%}$.
 For most gates, $\IF_{\mr{worst}}$ is still below 1\%, where simpler gates with fewer \nseg are usually better.
 The best result is found for $\nseg = 18, \ndbz = 2$ with $\IF_{\mr{worst}} = \SI{5.9e-3}{}$ as opposed to $\IF = \SI{1.5e-3}{}$.
 Our noise model should therefore reflect the experimental reality sufficiently if one aims for $\F \gtrsim 99\%$.
 However, systematic errors will contribute a few percent to \IF.